fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 To understand what that means, let's first consider my initial approach &mdash; the approach that uses the mutable state we want to avoid.

-The pausable behavior has two parts: a timer that can be paused and knowing when to pause it.
+The pausable behavior has to parts: knowing _how_ to pause the timer and knowing _when_ to pause it.
-Let's start with knowing when to pause the timer.
+Let's start with knowing when to pause it.
-We should stop the timer when there are no current websocket connections.
+We should stop the timer when there are no websocket connections.
-To know the number of current connections, we must track the number of opened connections and the number of closed connections.
+To know the number of current connections, we must count opened connections and closed connections.
 These are the first pieces of global mutable state: counters that are incremented by the connection and close event handlers.